Create a forecast manually

 For example, consider an item “Etab 2000 v1: Walmart: All: All.”

-• The planner has submitted overrides for Sales manager forecast from Jan 2024 to April 2024
+• The planner has submitted overrides for the Sales manager's forecast from Jan 2024 to April 2024

 To check the status of the created forecast, click on the "Refresh" button as shown below.